Exponential Lindbladian fast forwarding and exponential amplification of certain Gibbs state properties

-achieving exponential improvements in both $\beta$ and $n$ compared with QSVT.
+achieving exponential improvements in both $\beta$ and $n$ compared with QSVT, when the spectral norm is unknown.
 For general choices of $\ket{\psi_1}$ and $\ket{\psi_2}$, we also provide a complexity result, which turns out highly depends on the quantum coherence resources \cite{streltsov2017colloquium}—namely, the number of Hadamard gates—required to prepare $\ket{\psi_1}$ and $\ket{\psi_2}$.

 In contrast to previous algorithms \cite{chen2023quantum,chen2023efficient,ding2025efficient,rouze2024optimal} based on simulating Lindbladians with the Gibbs state as a static steady state, our approach is dynamical.
 We leverage the non-diagonal matrix encoding (NDME) and channel block encoding (CBE) techniques introduced in \cite{shang2024estimating,shang2024design}, treating vectorized off-diagonal density matrix blocks as pure states.
 Specifically, we apply a Pauli encoding, mapping $I \mapsto |0\rangle$ and $X \mapsto |1\rangle$.
 Assuming knowledge of the Pauli decomposition $H = \sum_i \lambda_i Q_i$ (which holds for many Hamiltonians in physics and chemistry \cite{coleman2015introduction,mcardle2020quantum}), we construct tailored Lindbladians which is within the regime of our exponential fast-forwarding, such that their dissipative evolution effectively implements $e^{-\beta(H+I)}$ on these Pauli-encoded states.
 The benefit of the Pauli encoding is that the $2^{n/2}$ exponentially large vector norm of the vectorized Pauli matrices can help exponentially amplify certain GCAs, achieving the complexity in Eq.~\ref{cost3}.